 - 16.2.1.
 A group of properties, available for lettings at the same time, will be identified as suitable for local lettings.
 Usually these will be new build, Registered Provider properties located in deprived areas within the City. - 16.2.2.
 These properties will be advertised in Choice Based Lettings.
 Bidding will be restricted to applicants with an established local connection to the area.
 The exact residential criteria and priority may vary from scheme to scheme, but will be clearly set out at the start of the process. - 16.2.3.
 Applicants will then be shortlisted in the normal way. - 16.2.4.
 In circumstances where a tenant is under-occupying a property they will only be offered accommodation with one additional room than they need. - 16.2.5.
 If it is not possible to let all the available properties via local lettings, the remaining properties will be re-advertised and the residential criteria will not be applied. - 16.2.6.
 Special needs units (ie wheelchair adapted properties) may be excluded from the local lettings scheme. - 16.2.7.
-Several major Regeneration Schemes are planned between 2013-2015 as set out in the Council's Housing Renewal Strategy 2010 (and subsequent updated strategies) and separate lettings policies will apply for individual schemes.
-See also section 5.2.13 and the Council's Decant Policy.
+Several major Regeneration Schemes are currently in progress in the Borough and separate lettings policies will apply for individual schemes.